davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 The `push` and `pull_request` triggers should run checks to validate each commit, along with a final validation before merging changes to `main`.
 Runs on `push` and `pull_request` should only trigger if a file has changed in the actual Unity project, ie in `Assets/`, `Packages/`, or `ProjectSettings/`.
-Any changes outside of these folders would not cause our Unity project to change, so they can be ignored.
+Any changes outside of these folders would not cause the Unity project to change, so they can be ignored.
-For example, if we modify the README.md for our project, we wouldn't want the workflow to run, since it wouldn't actually be testing any relevant change to the Unity project.
+For example, if we modify the README.md, we wouldn't want the workflow to run, since it wouldn't actually be testing any relevant change to the Unity project.

 Runs on `release` will trigger whenever a release is created in the GitHub UI, and we can use `if: github.event.action == 'published'` to detect this scenario.